 Here is a rundown of five of the hottest news topics…

-1. Kylie Jenner and Kanye West are Forbes’ highest-paid celebrities of 2020
+1. Kylie Jenner is Forbes’ highest-paid celebrity of 2020

 Kylie Jenner has officially been named Forbes’ highest-paid celebrity of 2020, earning a whopping $590 million USD this year.
 Trailing the 23-year-old by over $400 million USD is her brother-in-law and artist/fashion designer Kanye West, who took home $170 million USD.